MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/production-how-to-plan-for-new-demand.md

 ---
-title: How to Plan Order by Order | Microsoft Docs
+title: How to Plan Order by Order
-description: This planning task can be performed on the **Order Planning** page, which displays all new demand along with availability information and suggestions for supply.
-It provides the visibility and tools needed to effectively plan demand from sales lines and component lines and then create different types of supply orders directly.
+description: This planning task can be performed on the Order Planning page, which displays all new demand along with availability information and suggestions for supply.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual